Q: I am a new owner, what now?

 Q: How do I submit a work order?

-A: You can submit a work order by calling Valhalla Management or create an on-line account through our website.
-Through this account you can create a work order, view its status, and even see the closing comments from our maintenance staff.
-For more information about the on-line feature check out the brochure
+A: You can submit a work order by calling Valhalla Management or by creating an online account through our website.
+Through this account, you can create a work order, view its status, and even see the closing comments from our maintenance staff.